The Content Bias in Edtech

 Is EdTech really innovative?
-We can’t assume that technology applied to education equals educational innovation.
-Edtech might even reinforce outdated, ineffective pedagogies that are being debunked by research on learning.
+We can’t assume that technology applied to education automatically leads to educational innovation.
+In fact, current trends in Educational Technology actually reinforce outdated, ineffective pedagogies that are being debunked by research on learning.

 At a recent Edtech event in London, startups were asked where they sit on a continuum from innovation to revenue.
 Most resisted the idea that revenue and innovation were at odds.
 They seemed to be thinking mostly about technological innovation.
 And it’s true that in the long-run, tech innovation and revenue in edtech go hand in hand.
 But what about pedagogical innovation?
 Or, at least, making edtech products that are in keeping with, and keep up with, modern pedagogy.